jakubboucek/docker-lamp-devstack/README.md

 Profiler a Tracing outputs are saved to `/var/www/html/log` directory inside Container.
 Output files are propagated to the Host to `log/` directory (this directory must be manually created first).

-You can change output directory through `XDEBUG_CONFIG` environment variable  with `output_dir` parameter.
+You can change the output directory through `XDEBUG_CONFIG` environment variable  with `output_dir` parameter.

 In [`docker-compose.yml`](docker-compose-debug.yml) file modify the `environment` section, for example: